freundyotam/2048/README.md

 - **Spawning new tiles** → Randomly adds a `2` or `4` after each move.
 - **Handling heuristic-based scoring calculations**

-**Most of the file's code is taken from our main contributor, a link is appeared in the end**
+Some of the file's code is **sourced from the resorce project**, which is referenced in the External Resources section at the end of this README.

 ### `display.rs` 🖥️
 Handles the **visual aspects** of the game, including the **header, footer, and board rendering**.

-**Most of the file's code is taken from our contributor, a link is appeared in the end**
+Some of the file's code is **sourced from the resorce project**, which is referenced in the External Resources section at the end of this README.

 ### `board.rs` 🔲
 Manages the **board setup**, assigns **colors to tiles**, and **displays game results**.

-**Most of the file's code is taken from our contributor, a link is appeared in the end**
+Some of the file's code is **sourced from the resorce project**, which is referenced in the External Resources section at the end of this README.

 ### `algorithm.rs` 🧩
-Implements **movement logic** and **post-move board adjustments** to ensure proper tile behavior.
+Implements **movement logic** and **post-move board adjustments** to ensure proper tile behavior

-**Most of the file's code is taken from our main contributor, a link is appeared in the end**
+Some of the file's code is **sourced from the resorce project**, which is referenced in the External Resources section at the end of this README.

 ###  `strategies/mod.rs` 🎨
 This file serves as a module declaration, making two modules public for access in other files.